 The hardest thing for me, however, has been the limitations of fruits and vegetables.
 Because fructan – found in fruit – is a one of the groups to avoid, almost all fruit is out.
 This one isn’t terribly difficult for my husband, but I would certainly struggle.

 But then come the veggies.
 There are a wide variety of vegetables we can’t have at home.
-The big ones I miss are cauliflower, beets, and mushrooms.
+The big ones I miss are cauliflower, beets, and mushrooms (including this burrata toast).

 Roasted Radishes